BANGKOK CITY GUIDE: Must do in Bangkok

-The best time to visit is early morning, as after that will get hot and crowded in the narrow lanes.
+The best time to visit is in the early morning when it’s not too hot and crowded.
 15,000 stalls stock items from every corner of Thailand and beyond; this spectacle is definitely a must-do in Bangkok.

 Damnoen Saduak floating market

-Just two hours out of Bangkok is one of the largest floating markets in the country.
-It can get extremely busy as locals and tourists alike will flock around to grab a snack from a passing boat or a colorful flower bouquet.
+Just two hours out of Bangkok this is one of the largest floating markets in the country.
+It can get extremely busy as locals, and tourists alike, will flock around to grab a snack from a passing boat.
 Rich with culture and chaos, this traditional market is bursting with smells, flavors, and unique finds.